 - Their battery life will not be great – potentially leaving you without a working map on a >1 day hike.
 Oh dear.

 - Some may require a smartphone’s carrier signal which might not be good in the middle-of-nowhere.

 I’m not going to award this one yet either.
-Garmin’s 235, Polar’s M600 or M200 (running) and TomTom’ Runner 3/Spark 3 are mundane recommendations for watches with generally good optical HR performance.
+Garmin’s 235, Polar’s M600 or M430 and TomTom’s Runner 3/Spark 3 are the contenders for watches with generally good optical HR performance.
 However I want something SPECIAL.

-There are lots of AndroidWear 2.0 devices for sport coming out in Q1/Q2.2017..you can’t buy them yet.
+There are lots of AndroidWear 2.0 devices for sport coming out in 2017 with optical HR..you still can’t buy many of them yet.